Photo: Bella Bridesmaids Freehold/Marquee Studio

 Here’s a chance to put on your best:

-Cocktail attire isn’t defined by any one specific look, so it’s a great opportunity to show off your personal style and excellent fashion sense!
+Cocktail attire isn’t defined by any one specific look.
+So it’s a great opportunity to show off your personal style and excellent fashion sense!

 Consider the Location